pwngithub/Rev/README.md

-# Safe Inline Streamlit App (PyPDF2 only)
+# Final Streamlit App
-No external imports.
-Works on Streamlit Cloud.
+This version runs on Python 3.10 and is fully compatible with Streamlit Cloud.